Your Health Comes First

 Saint Leo University has established a Threat Assessment Behavioral Intervention Team (TABIT) to assist in addressing situations where students, faculty, or staff are displaying disruptive or threatening behaviors that potentially impede their own or others’ ability to function successfully or safely.
 The process is designed to help identify persons whose behaviors potentially endanger their own or others' health and safety.

 It is the responsibility of faculty, staff, and students to immediately report any situation that could possibly result in harm to anyone at the University.
-Any member of the campus community may become aware of a troubling person or situation that is causing serious anxiety, stress, or fear and, if so, this information should be provided to TABIT through the Office of Campus Safety & Security (352-588-8432).
+Any member of the campus community may become aware of a troubling person or situation that is causing serious anxiety, stress, or fear.
+If so, this information should be provided to TABIT through the Office of University Safety by calling (352) 588-8432 and emailing email@example.com to share your concerns for immediate follow-up.

 In cases where a person may pose an immediate risk of violence to self or others, please call 911.